ministryofjustice/moj-frontend/docs/ethics/index.md

 ## What delivery teams should do

-1. [Consider our ethical principles](/ethics/principles/) and make ethics a practical part of your design process.
+1. [Consider ethical principles](/ethics/principles/) and make ethics a practical part of your design process.
 2. [Do an ethics review](/ethics/review/) if appropriate for your service - this will help you understand the impact your service has on people.
 3. Find out more about [preparing for a service assessment](/ethics/assessment/).